ENSL/ensl.org/DEVELOPMENT.md

     sudo echo `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' ensl_dev_db` db >> /etc/hosts

 1. VS Code and RubyMine are great IDE's/editors.
-1. To run VS Code plugin Ruby Test Explorer in docker container you need to create path to custom
+1. To run VS Code plugin Ruby Test Explorer in docker container you need to create path to custom path, copy the formatter and it whines about and it still fails a bit. https://github.com/connorshea/vscode-ruby-test-adapter/issues/21
 1. Do not commit too much without testing.
 Also keep commits small for documentation and reversability issues.
 1. You need to rebuild the docker image when you change gems.